 - Your major GPA is lower than it should be.

 How to Declare a Major

-The procedure for changing or declaring your major is the same: simply visit your new major department’s office.
+The procedure for changing or declaring your major is the same: simply visit your new major department’s office (not the College of Letters and Science).
 The department advisor or staff will assist you in completing a Change of Major Petition in order to make your choice official.

 If you are in junior standing (completed 90 or more units) and hope to change your major, first verify that you can complete your new major within the 200 unit limitations.
 An academic advisor in the College Advising Office can help you examine your options and help you stay on track for graduation.

 You also may be asked to complete an additional petition if: